 Most business owners assume the cloud is automatically secure.
 After all, Microsoft and Google invest billions in protecting their platforms, right?

 That part is true.
 But here’s the catch: the weakest link is usually how accounts are set up and managed locally.
-And when we run cloud security reviews for Jacksonville businesses, the same three gaps come up again and again.
+And when we run cloud security reviews for Jacksonville businesses, the same four gaps come up again and again.

 1. Old Accounts Still Active